Azure/azure-quickstart-templates/201-2fe-lb80-rdp-1be-nsg-rdp/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-- Create 2 Windows VMs in load balancing with port 80 open
-- RDP ports 6001 and 6002
-- A backend VM with SQL Server 2014
-- RDP ports 6003 in NSG
+This template creates 2 Windows VMs with in an Availability Set and a Load Balancer with port 80 open and two RDP connection for the two VMs with port 6001 and 6002 open.
+It also creates a SQL Server 2014 VM with a NIC that uses a NSG where is defined a Inbound rule for an RDP connection on port 6003.